pic

 6

-This feature is particularly useful for extending a function's behavior.
+Defining methods with different number of arguments is particularly useful for extending a function's behavior.
 A prime application is given by the function sum.
 So far, we've only used its simplest form sum(x), which adds all the elements of a collection x.
 However, sum also supports additional methods.
-One of them is sum(<function>, x), where the elements of x are first transformed via <function> before being summed.
+One of them is sum(<function>, x), where the elements of x are transformed via <function> before being summed.

 x = [2, 3, 4]